13 Weeks Pregnant

 13 Weeks Pregnant Is How Many Months?

-13 weeks pregnant is three months pregnant.
+At 13 weeks pregnant, you're three months pregnant, although doctors track pregnancy by week, not month.
 This is the last week of the first trimester.
 (We can’t say it enough because it’s so great to be here!)

 13 Weeks Pregnant Symptoms